Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar III: Lyapunov-Schmidt reduction, interactions, and threshold classification

 Let $\bar u_\ell(r)$ denote the spherical average of $u_\ell$ over the boundary sphere $\partial B^\partial_r(x_\ell)$:

 We say that $p$ is \emph{isolated simple} if it is isolated and the function

 has exactly one critical point in $(0,r_0)$ for all $\ell$ sufficiently large. \end{definition}

-\begin{theorem}[No bubble towers under isolated--simple blow-up] Assume \textup{(Y$^+_{\partial}$)} and \textup{(BG$^{2+}$)}.
+\begin{theorem}[No bubble towers under isolated-simple blow-up] Assume \textup{(Y$^+_{\partial}$)} and \textup{(BG$^{2+}$)}.
 Let $(u_\ell)$ be a sequence of positive smooth solutions of the Escobar Euler--Lagrange system on $(M,g)$, normalized by $\|u_\ell\|_{L^q(\partial M)}=1$, and assume the energies are bounded:

 Assume that every boundary blow-up point of $(u_\ell)$ is \emph{isolated simple} in the sense of Definition~\ref{def:isolated-simple}.

 Then, after passing to a subsequence, there exist: \begin{itemize} \item a (possibly trivial) limiting solution $u_\infty$ of the Escobar equation on $(M,g)$, \item an integer $J\ge0$, \item boundary points $x_\ell^j\to p_j\in\partial M$ and scales $\varepsilon_\ell^j\downarrow0$ for $j=1,\dots,J$, \item and a remainder $w_\ell\in H^1(M)$ with $\|w_\ell\|_{H^1(M)}\to0$, \end{itemize} such that